What Kind of Music Do Dogs Like?

 How loud should the music be?

 Dogs have more sensitive ears.
-What we perceive as a medium level of loudness might be more extreme for them.
+What we perceive as a medium level of loudness might be worse for them.
 This is why dog owners should pay attention and play music at a low-mid level whenever their pooch is around.

 To find the right level of sound, just have a look at your dog and notice any sign of stress, like shaking movements or excessive barking.
 If you notice these, turn the volume down a bit and see if there’s any different reaction.